kristjano/macOS-setup/README.md

     sudo ./zsh.sh

 ## defaults.sh
-A shell script that sets all the default settings for OS X.
+A shell script that sets all the default settings for macOS.

     ./defaults.sh